kklein/kklein.github.io/content/posts/9999-01-01-lifestyle-creep.md

 Secondly, I find it difficult to wrap my hand around the concept of a necessity.
 I side with what Jakob Lund Fisker writes in his _Early Retirement Extreme_:

-> [...] often results in normative discussion of what other people
+> [...] often results in normative discussions of what other people
-> should need or want, which usually degenerate into discussion about
+> should need or want, which usually degenerate into discussions about
 > what is possible and what is not possible.
 The fact that it is so
 > hard to agree on which is which suggests that the differentiation
 > has become meaningless and thus irrelevant. _There are no such things